 SecretGreece has done something that had never happened before in this small, but beautiful country called Greece!!
 We went an 11 days road trip in Greece focusing on the mainland (I am afraid no islands)!!
 We spent the first 3.5 days in Peloponnese where we visited, villages, old towns, castles, beaches, archaeological sites, museums, lakes and so much more!
 Now, we are driving to Central and Western Greece!

-We also passed the Evinos River and we drove till Thermos town where it was the last stop of this day!
+We also passed the Evinos River and we drove to Thermos town where it was the last stop of this day!

 A new day was begun and after a Greek Coffee under plane trees, we visited the large archaeological site ( the modern town has been built very close to ancient Thermos city) and the new archaeological museum outside of the town.